-Your Thesis Director will submit a letter grade for your performance on the thesis (through a grade in COM 4511).
+Your Thesis Director will submit a letter grade for your performance on the thesis (through a grade in COM 4511) (Or HON 4010 for solely Honors College Students).
 You will have what is called a "thesis defense" at least two weeks before the end of the semester in which you're completing your thesis; the defense is a public presentation of your project to your committee and interested faculty and students (more on this below).
-As for what a thesis or creative project looks like, you can view examples of previous honors theses on file in NC Docks, a database you may access through the university library.
+As for what a thesis or creative project looks like, you can view examples of previous honors theses on file in Open AIR, a database you may access through the university library.
 Remember that each thesis/project is unique and that your project may be substantively different from those on file for previous students.

 What are the guidelines for the oral Departmental Honors Thesis Defense?

 Adapted from the University Honors Handbook: